What is the process for buying a home? – Simple guide and flowchart

 Your solicitor will tell you how much stamp duty you need to pay and where to pay it, and will also liaise with you and your financial institution about how much money you need to pay at settlement.

 Your solicitor will require you to show some identification documents and sign some authorisation forms to complete the conveyancing transaction on an online platform called PEXA.
+(Bear in mind that paper certificates of title are no longer issued.)

 Once all the paperwork is done by your lawyer, settlement takes place.
 You can then get the keys from the real estate agent and enjoy your new home!